“Why do I watch the water? This water?

-In counterpoint to the quick mutability of water, my drawing process is slow and contemplative, a patient accretion that results in intricate forms resembling sea foam, clouds, mists, rock sediments or mollusc shells.
+In counterpoint to the quick mutability of water, my drawing process is slow and meditative.
+It is a patient accretion of simple marks that results in intricate forms resembling sea foam, clouds, mists, rock sediments or mollusc shells.

 I was awarded a PhD in Creative Writing from the University of St Andrews in 2017, a Scottish Book Trust New Writers Award in 2018 and a Cove Park Scottish Emerging Writer Residency in 2019.
 I received a Society of Authors Award in 2020 and a commission from the National Library of Scotland in 2021.

 I originally trained at Edinburgh College of Art, Belgrade Academy of Fine Arts, and the Slade School of Fine Art, UCL.
 In 2010 I gained an MA in Values in Environment from the Philosophy Department at the University of Central Lancashire.